 Service of hope at Norwich Cathedral marks baby loss

-The service was a time for people who had lost a baby during pregnancy or during the early months of life to reflect on their loss and remember their child in a public way.
+The service was a time for people to reflect on their loss and remember their child in a public way.

-People were given time during the service to remeber their lost babies and to light a candle.
-There was also the opportunity to write amessage in a book for remembrance.
+Over 100 people attended the service, including men and women and those coping with recent loss and others from years ago.
+Mulbarton Community Choir sang at the service and people were given time during the service to remember their lost babies and to light a candle.
+There was also the opportunity to write a message in a book for remembrance.

 Some of the people who have used Time Norfolk's counselling service in recent months spoke of their experience.
 The charity gives grieving women and men the chance to talk about their loss and to remember their child.
 Above everything, the charity gives people time to explore their loss and their feelings without any expectations or constraints, something all three speakers felt was invaluable.

 Baby loss has received media attention in recent days - Baby Loss Awareness week was held from October 9 - 15 and BBC Look East covered the service at the Cathedral.
 Norwich City Hall was lit up in pink and blue, as part of the Jessica’s Wish baby loss awareness campaign.

 Find out more about Time Norfolk at https://timenorfolk.org.uk/